 However, it is when James Cameron gets down to the suspense that Aliens becomes an extremely intense film indeed.
 Shot in red emergency lighting amid low-gridded roofs and narrow airshafts, the film takes on a genuine sense of claustrophobia.
 The initial venture into the complex is a long, tightly drawn-out orchestration of tension that becomes almost unbearable before James Cameron pulls the punch.
 The big climax with Sigourney Weaver in clomping exo-skeletal waldo, facing off the giant mother alien on the edge of a depressurising airlock, has an entire theatre on the edge of its seats.

 Aliens was one of the first films to be released with a director’s cut that substantially expanded on what had been seen in the theatrical version.
 For this version released in 1992, James Cameron added a further 17 minutes of footage.
-These scenes include material that shows events on the colony prior to the massacre; a subplot concerning Ripley’s discovery that her daughter grew up and has died during the time she was in cryosleep; more about Newt’s background; and a number of other scenes with the Marines heading through the labyrinth.
+These scenes include material that shows events on the colony prior to the massacre including the discovery of the derelict ship; a subplot concerning Ripley’s discovery that her daughter grew up and has died during the time she was in cryosleep; more about Newt’s background; and a number of other scenes with the Marines heading through the labyrinth.

 The other Alien films are:- Alien (1979), Alien3 (1992), Alien: Resurrection (1997), AVP: Alien vs. Predator (2004) and AVPR: Aliens vs Predator Requiem (2007), while Prometheus (2012) and Alien: Covenant (2017) are prequels to the original.
 Aliens is spoofed in other films such as Waxwork II: Lost in Time (1992) and Paul (2011).
 The making of Aliens is discussed in The Alien Saga (2002), a documentary about the film series.